plotly/plotly.github.io/_posts/2015-04-23-chi-square-literacy.md

 ####The null hypothesis

 For the first two examples, we begin by hypothesizing no relationship between the two variables (this is called our Null Hypothesis).
 For the first example the null hypothesis is that males and females are equally likely to like videogames and in the second setting the null hypothesis is that all three products have the same failure rate.
-Using the chi-square test, you will be able to say whether there is evidence in favour of the null hypothesis or against the null hypothesis.
+Using the chi-squared test, you will be able to say whether there is evidence in favour of the null hypothesis or against the null hypothesis.

 For the third and fourth examples, the null hypothesis is that the stated distributions are correct.
 That is, in the first example the null hypothesis is that your website traffic occurs according to the way your boss told you, and in the second example the null hypothesis is that you received shirts in the proportions specified by your supplier.
-Again, we can use the chi-square test to say whether there is evidence supporting the null hypothesis or against the null hypothesis.
+Again, we can use the chi-squared test to say whether there is evidence supporting the null hypothesis or against the null hypothesis.

-####How to calculate the chi-square statistic: two variable setting
+####How to calculate the chi-squared statistic: two variable setting

-In this section, we will walk you through how to calculate the chi-square statistic step-by-step, using hypothetical data from **Example 2** that we introduced earlier.
+In this section, we will walk you through how to calculate the chi-squared statistic step-by-step, using hypothetical data from **Example 2** that we introduced earlier.
 For example, suppose we observed the following:

 |                         | **Product A** | **Product B** | **Product C** |
 | ----------:             | :-----------: | :-----------: | :-----------: |